 - How to Make Money on Twitch: Making Merch

 You can make money on social media selling consulting or coaching services.
-If you’re a skilled social media marketer, you can monetize these assets via a service-based business.

 Consider bundling your services into packages, which will protect your time and prevent your relationship turning into one akin to an employer-employee relationship.
 Perhaps you offer a certain number of posts for a flat package fee, or you conduct an audit for a set rate.